futurice/health-visualizations/README.md

-# Nettipuoskari backend
+# Lääketutka backend

-This repository contains the backend for [Nettipuoskari](https://www.nettipuoskari.fi).
+This repository contains the backend for [Lääketutka](https://www.laaketutka.fi).
+You also need the [frontend](https://github.com/futurice/health-visualizations-front).

 ### Prerequisites

-See [related repository](https://github.com/futurice/how-to-get-healthy) for how to produce the following files:
+See [related repository](https://github.com/futurice/laaketutka-prereqs) for how to produce the following files:

 * `data.json`
 * `drugs_stemmed.txt`